adopted-ember-addons/ember-pikaday/README.md

 ember install ember-pikaday
 ```

+*This README is for the new 2.X release of ember-pikaday.
+You can find the [1.X README in the stable-1 branch](https://github.com/edgycircle/ember-pikaday/blob/stable-1/README.md).*

 ## Usage

-While the input shows a formatted date to the user, the value attribute can be any valid JavaScript date including `Date` object.
+While the input shows a formatted date to the user, the `value` attribute can be any valid JavaScript date including `Date` object.
 If the application sets the attribute without a user interaction the datepicker updates accordingly.

 ```handlebars
 <label>